Why Do I Feel Responsible for My Parents?

 Fear of Hurting or Abandoning Parents

-People who grew up around emotional instability, trauma, illness, addiction, or conflict often fear:
+People who grew up around emotional instability, trauma, illness, addiction, conflict, or loss often fear:

 • abandoning them